 In this way, tankless water heaters justify their higher cost in most cases: the increased energy efficiency, paired with only needing to purchase one system in the time you might have bought two standard water heaters, adds up to huge savings.

 - No risk of a tank bursting

 This is a major benefit of purchasing a tankless water heater.
 A tank burst is every homeowner’s nightmare: a water heater failure and break in the tank could cause your home to flood with rusty water, or—even worse—cause a fire to break out.
 The risk of a water heater tank burst increases with the age of the tank.
 If you have questions about the state of your standard water heater, consider giving the Allbritten plumbing team a call.

 Tankless water heaters do not carry this risk.
-There’s no tank to burst, and most of the systems come with an automatic water shutoff that will stop the flow of water to a system that has a leak.
+There’s no tank to burst, and most of the systems come with an automatic water shutoff that will stop the flow of water to a system that leaks.
 If your older, standard water heater bursting is something you’ve worried about, consider the peace of mind that a tankless water heater can bring.

 - Allbritten can professionally install your tankless water heater

 If it’s time to replace your old, standard water heater, consider a new tankless system from Allbritten.
 Our professional team of plumbers will expertly install this new advanced system in your home, and we back our work with a 100% satisfaction guarantee.
 To learn more about our selection of tankless systems and get a quote, contact our team online or give us a call at (559) 315-1559.